manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Remote_indexes.md

 ## agent_retry_count

-Integer `agent_retry_count` specifies how many times Manticore will try to connect and query remote agents in distributed index before reporting fatal query error.
-It works the same way as `agent_retry_count` in section "searchd" of the configuration file, but defines the value for a particular index.
+Integer `agent_retry_count` specifies how many times Manticore will try to connect and query remote agents in a distributed table before reporting a fatal query error.
+It works the same way as `agent_retry_count` in section "searchd" of the configuration file, but defines the value for a particular table.

 ## mirror_retry_count